Skip to content

 Maria Andrade

 I began my career at Wellpoint Care in 2009.
 The diversity of the work that I do ensures that no day is like any other.
-I get to lead a team who is focused on supporting the work of our mission – even if it’s not in their job description.
-Wellpoint Care has created an environment that allows me to thrive professionally while supporting my work-life balance in the various seasons of both my professional and personal life.
-We are allowed opportunity to be innovative and creative together in how we achieve goals while never losing sight of our mission.
+I have the opportunity to lead teams who are focused on supporting the work of our mission — because they understand that ultimately the work we do, whether internally or externally, impacts the families we are here to serve.
+Wellpoint Care has created an environment that allows me to thrive professionally, while supporting my work-life balance in the various seasons of both my professional and personal life.
+We are allowed opportunities to be innovative and creative together in how we achieve goals while never losing sight of our mission.
 It’s encouraging to see the result of the organization listening to feedback by providing space for us to come together as an agency and have conversations around diversity, equity and inclusion, and then be a part of the work towards change.

-I am a first-generation Puerto Rican, born in the United States and first in my family to have graduated college and continued to receive master’s degree.
+I am a first-generation Puerto Rican, born in the United States and first in my family to have graduated college and continued on to receive master’s degree.
 I’m bilingual and fully fluent in Spanish.
 I oversee the Mentoring Program and am a part many other diversity-related committees.
+Outside of work, I enjoy spending time with my loved ones, reading, volunteering and being outside.

 Justin Hughes